 The VM in this article is running Ubuntu 18.04, so the following steps cover configuring a network interface in Linux.
 Please adjust the steps according to the operating system that your VM is running.

-As of Ubuntu 17.x, Canonical has implemented the use of Netplan for easy-to-use network configuration.
+Canonical, the developer of Ubuntu, implemented the use of Netplan for easy-to-use network configuration as of version 17.x.

 Begin by using the